franchiseBoyz/FlightPricePredictor/README.md

 # FlightPricePredictor
-This is a Django Web App that predicts the price of an specific airline.
+This is a Django Web App that predicts the price of the airticket of specific airline in a given time of the year.